 **Due to parking and restroom limitations, permits will not be available through 2024 for the general public for the fire ring and/or events.
 Some resident based scout troop activities may be considered contact the Office 513-474-0003.**

-This 139-acre park currently consists of rolling hills and wooded terrain.
+W. M. Johnson Hills Park is a 140-acre park that currently consists of rolling hills and wooded terrain.
 The community is fortunate to have this land secured as a park for future generations!

 The natural-surface hiking trails are marked; please stay on the trails.
 Dogs must be held on a 6′ leash; please use the provided “mutt mitts”.
 A public, portable restroom is available near the main parking lot.